juliev42/juliev42.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Electrical Engineering and Computer Science, Minor in Biomedical Engineering Massachusetts Institute of Technology, 2016-2020
+* B.S. in Electrical Engineering and Computer Science, Massachusetts Institute of Technology, 2016-2020 (Minor in Biomedical Engineering)
 * M.Eng. in Artificial Intelligence, Massachusetts Institute of Technology, 2020-2021

 Work Experience